Arachni/arachni/README.md

 Arachni should work on all *nix and POSIX compliant platforms with Ruby and the aforementioned requirements.

-Windows users can run Arachni in Cygwin by following these [instructions](https://github.com/Zapotek/arachni/wiki/Installation).
+Windows users can download the pre-configured Cygwin package, see the [installation instructions](https://github.com/Zapotek/arachni/wiki/Installation).

 ## Bug reports/Feature requests
 Please send your feedback using Github's issue system at